Options to deactivate your website subscription.

 You'll continue managing any active subscriptions through your expired site.
 What you do with these subscriptions depends on how you want to use Squarespace moving forward.

-For a domain you registered through Squarespace, you can move your domain to another Squarespace site, cancel it, or transfer it to another host.
+For a domain you registered through Squarespace, you can use your domain with another site, cancel it, or transfer it to another host.
 For domains you purchased elsewhere and connected to your site, take them with you by disconnecting them and changing settings in your provider's account.
-To learn more, visit What to do with your domain if you leave Squarespace.
+To learn more, visit What to do with your domain if you cancel your website.

-If you reactivate your site subscription, all pre-existing memberships will be reinstated, and members will see charges for the current pay period.
+If you reactivate your site subscription, all preexisting memberships are reinstated, and members are charged for any pay periods that occurred while memberships were paused.

 You can cancel Member Areas at any time.